javascript-tutorial/en.javascript.info/1-js/02-first-steps/07-operators/article.md

 From the school we all know that the multiplication in the expression `1 + 2 * 2` should be calculated before the addition.
 That's exactly the precedence thing.
 The multiplication is said to have *a higher precedence* than the addition.

-Brackets override any precedence, so if we're not satisfied with the order, we can use them, like: `(1 + 2) * 2`.
+Parentheses override any precedence, so if we're not satisfied with the order, we can use them, like: `(1 + 2) * 2`.

 There are many operators in JavaScript.
 Every operator has a corresponding precedence number.
 The one with the bigger number executes first.
 If the precedence is same -- the execution order is from left to right.